-The rapidly growing world of online gaming is about to receive another power up as Coke and IGN have partnered to create ESPORTS WEEKLY with
+The rapidly growing world of online gaming is about to receive another power up as Coke and IGN have partnered to create ESPORTS WEEKLY with Coca-Cola, an online show devoted to everything in the esports realm that launched this month.

-“This is a weekly show that celebrates the gaming community, fandom, and offers refreshing news for the esports world,” said Matt Wolf, head of global gaming for
+“This is a weekly show that celebrates the gaming community, fandom, and offers refreshing news for the esports world,” said Matt Wolf, head of global gaming for Coca-Cola and an industry veteran.

 Coke has been part of the esports scene for several years, partnering with Riot Games on its hugely successful League of Legends game, where teams of five players battle to take control of their enemy’s end of the battlefield in an intense and highly strategic test of wits and quick-twitch ability.
 According to research firm Newzoo, more than 200 million people have either participated or watched esports in 2014, while the League of Legends championships drew 27 million viewers online, meaning there is an audience eager to stay abreast of the latest happenings.